Gayle Benson: Interference in Archdiocese of New Orleans Sex Abuse Scandal

+The efforts included "working closely with the archdiocese in attempting to solicit positive media coverage of the church and burnish the image of Archbishop Aymond, even writing talking points for him.

 Dixie Brewing Company, LLC

 In July 2017, it was announced that Tom and Gayle Benson had finalized an agreement to buy a majority share of Dixie Brewing Co.
 The company's brewery plant had been damaged and closed after Hurricane Katrina.
 On August 7, 2018, Benson announced, with New Orleans Mayor LaToya Cantrell, that Dixie Brewery would open a distribution center at the old MacFrugal's Distribution Center in New Orleans East.

 Thoroughbred Racing

 G M B Racing is the thoroughbred racing stable of Gayle Benson, who owned 2016 Kentucky Derby starters Mo Tom and Tom's Ready and owned 2018 contender Lone Sailor.
 Tom's Ready was a fine sprinter in mid-2016, winning both the Grade 2 Woody Stephens Stakes at Belmont Park and the Ack Ack Stakes at Churchill Downs.

 Personal life

 Benson has been married three times.
 Her first marriage was to Nace Anthony Salomone, on April 8, 1967, which ended in a divorce and annulment in 1972.
 Her second marriage was to Thomas "T-Bird" Bird, on February 14, 1977, in South Pass, Plaquemines Parish, Louisiana, which ended in a divorce on June 25, 1987.

 Gayle's third marriage was to Tom Benson, on October 29, 2004, in San Antonio, Texas.
 They met at St. Louis Cathedral in New Orleans at a mass.
 They were married until his death in 2018.

 On October 22, 2014, Gayle Benson and her husband commemorated their tenth anniversary by renewing their wedding vows at St. Louis Cathedral.